PatLittle/PatLittle.github.io/_posts/2025-12-31-Skateway-Reactivated.md

 ## Mermaid Gantt Chart as a timeseries visualization

 This was also a experiment with using mermaid gantt chart as a way to visualize the conditions overtime, while keeping the spatial context of how the geography appears on a map.

+As you can see the Gantt chart is a decently coherent abstraction of the map above.

+With the sections listed from North to South, this type visual is an interesting mid-point between the typical presentation of quantitative data and spatial information, but with the added timeseries dimension.

+I may experiment with scaling the bar heights to match the length of each segment to make it convey proportions of the ice conditions better, or other scalings may be interesting such as scaling to usage traffic.

 ```mermaid
 ---